Rick Santorum Backs Donald Trump Over Tax Scandal, Leaving CNN Viewers Stunned

 Santorum pointed to NYT articles on Russian interference in elections, suggesting they were inaccurate.
 However, an independent Senate Intel committee report has already supported the legitimacy of what the newspaper wrote about Russia following the 2016 election.

 Neither Camerota nor Dent pushed the congressman further, with the segment instead ending.
 However, on social media, viewers were quick to slam Santorum.
-One claimed the new network should simply stop using the politician because of his clear bias.
+One claimed the news network should simply stop using the politician because of his clear bias.

 “Stop booking Rick Santorum on.
-Seriously, stop,” wrote on viewer who emphasized the point by writing in full capital letter.
+Seriously, stop,” wrote one viewer who emphasized the point by writing in all capital letters.

 Another commenter aimed their anger at the channel for allowing the spread of misinformation.